jostylr/mathpebbles/src/pages/index.md

     student and computer.

     As of this writing, it is very much empty of content and still being worked on.
 It will take years to complete this, if ever.
-But hopefully